pjr/brassy-net/_posts/2015-08-01-running-cross-functional-service-teams.md

 [The principle of least
 effort](http://en.wikipedia.org/wiki/Principle_of_least_effort) suggests that
-once you've established an organisation that has now introduced significant friction in to the delivery process that your developers, who are trying to deliver, will often choose paths that reduce their friction even if that's not the best path.
+once you've established an organisation that has now introduced significant friction in to the delivery process, that your developers, who are trying to deliver, will often choose paths that reduce their friction even if that's not the best path.
 That can often mean making bad architectural choices rather than going through the slog of introducing more artifacts which complicates deployment and makes them end up in meetings.
-Suddenly, adding something new to the mix, becomes a tradeoff discussion as you talk about the logistics of co-ordinating that.
+Suddenly, adding something new to the mix becomes a tradeoff discussion as you talk about the logistics of co-ordinating that.

-So, here's my proposal, embed all of the knowledge required in the scrum team.
+So, here's my proposal.
+Embed all of the knowledge required in the scrum team.
 Set that as a goal.
 The scrum team needs to own all aspects of their service.

 Delivery is a feature.